whinnysmart/SIWES-logging-system/README.md

 # SIWES-logging-system

-My final year project for daily logging of SIWES report.
+My final year project on a daily SIWES report logging and supervision.